pulumi/pulumi/docs/design/clouds.md

 ## Redeploying Cluster and Stack Deltas

-TODO(joe): describe how we perform delta checking in `$ mu apply` and how that impacts the various target generations.
+TODO(joe): describe how we perform delta checking in `$ coco apply` and how that impacts the various target generations.

 TODO(joe): look into how Convox does this https://convox.com/guide/reloading/, and others.